Now's the Time (film)

 Now's the Time is a 1932 short musical comedy film starring Harry Barris with Mary Carlisle as his leading lady.
 Its title is taken from its theme song, the popular Eddie Cantor song "Now's the Time to Fall in Love."
 Its working title was Love Nuts.

 Plot

 A summary from Motion Picture Herald reads:

-The comedy concerns a girl for whom Barris falls, her sister, and the latter's husband played by big and big-voiced Edgar Kennedy, who believes Barris is making advances to his wife, and who pursues him with a large shotgun.
+The comedy concerns a girl with whom Barris falls in love, her sister, and the latter's husband, played by the big and big-voiced Edgar Kennedy, who believes Barris is making advances toward his wife and pursues him with a large shotgun.
 It goes off at the wrong time, of course.